collinkar/collinkar/README.md

 - 💞️ I’m looking to collaborate on AI image design
 - 📫 How to reach me karin.collinsworth@gmail.com
 - 😄 Pronouns: She/her
-- ⚡ Fun fact: I'm biologically 20 years younger than my chronological age - despite having had diabetes a long time
+- ⚡ Fun fact: I'm biologically 20 years younger than my chronological age - despite having had diabetes over 35 years.

 <!---
 collinkar/collinkar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.